moliver28/research-handbook/content/job-families/finance/it-site-reliability-engineer.md

 ### Senior IT Site Reliability Engineer Requirements

 The Senior IT Site Reliability Engineer has all the same responsibilities as the ones outlined above plus the following:
-- 7+ years of experience in IT in a high growth SaaS environment
+- 7+ years of experience in IT in a high growth SaaS environment.
-- Advanced knowledge of identity and access management
+- Advanced knowledge of identity and access management.
-- Advanced knowledge in one of the following scripting languages - Python or Ruby
+- Advanced knowledge in one of the following scripting languages - Python or Ruby.
-- Advanced knowledge of container and microservice technologies
+- Advanced knowledge of container and microservice technologies.

 ## Staff IT Site Reliability Engineer